mcellteam/cellblender_tutorials/lotka_volterra_torus.rst

 #.
 Double-Click the word :button:`Torus` in the Outliner to select it for editing (upper right panel).
 #.
 Type the new name for the torus to be :key:`arena` followed by :key:`Enter`.
 #.
 Open the :button:`Object Properties` panel by clicking the small orange cube (upper right).
 #.
-Check :button:`x` the "Transparency" box to enable the transparency feature for the arena object
+Check :button:`√` the "Transparency" box to enable the transparency feature for the arena object
 #.
 Open the :button:`Material Properties` panel by clicking the small round icon button (to right of triangle mesh).
 #.
 Click the :button:`New` button to create a new material for the arena.
 #.
-Check :button:`x` the "Transparency" box to enable transparency for this material
+Check :button:`√` the "Transparency" box to enable transparency for this material
 #.
 Click the :button:`Alpha` button and type :key:`0.3` followed by :key:`Enter` to make the "arena" semi-transparent.
 #.
 Drag the divider below the CellBlender panel down toward the bottom to make more room for the CellBlender panels we'll use to define the rest of the model.
 #. :menu:`File / Save`